RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ## Teammates

-Ruan Mei works with pretty much every character, except for Clara.
 Due to her universal buffs, such as SPD increase, DMG% increase, and All-Type RES PEN decrease on enemies, Ruan Mei can fit in most teams and can effectively support most DPS characters.
 If you're wondering if Ruan Mei can work well with your main DPS, the answer is yes if they're not Clara.
 Below are some characters who work particularly well with Ruan Mei.

 ### Notable Synergies